 - Embed and properly reference all figures and tables in the manuscript.
 Where possible, use vector graphics rather than pixel graphics for figures.

-- Make adequate and up-to-date reference to the literature, including latest JETCAS and other IEEE articles where pertinent.
+- Make adequate and up-to-date reference to the literature, including the latest TCAS-I and other IEEE articles where pertinent.
 All past and “Early Access” IEEE articles are fully searchable and accessible on-line through IEEEXplore.
 References should appear in a separate bibliography at the end of the paper, and should be complete in IEEE style with items referred to by numerals in square brackets, e.g., .

-D. Relationship to the conference and prior publications:
+D. Relationship to conference and prior publications: